Udhayanidhi's elevation triggers 'Sunrise vs Sonrise' debate in TN | Politics

 TRB Raaja, a three-time legislator from Mannargudi constituency and son of Lok Sabha MP T R Baalu tweeted: ''The power to drive away the darkness is possible only by the sun.
 Chinnavar (junior) Udhayanidhi Stalin will shine as a new sun in the Tamil Nadu government.''
 Raaja, also DMK IT wing chief wished him to do wonders as a minister.

-Udhayanidhi's ''down to earth and friendly approach'' would help in extending his helping hand to the hidden sports talents of Tamil Nadu in the possible role as Minister for Youth Welfare and Sports Development, Raaja said and exuded confidence this would be the golden era for sports in the state.
+Udhayanidhi's ''down to earth and friendly approach'' would aid in extending his helping hand to the hidden sports talents of Tamil Nadu in his new role as Minister for Youth Welfare and Sports Development, Raaja said and exuded confidence this would be the golden era for sports in the state.

-Not just the younger crop of DMK leaders, but seniors like TKS Elangovan also welcomed the elevation of the 45- year old Youth Wing leader of the party, one of the two children of the Stalin-Durga couple.
+Not just the younger crop of DMK leaders, but seniors like TKS Elangovan also welcomed the elevation of the Youth Wing leader of the party, one of the two children of the Stalin-Durga couple.

 ''Udhayanidhi has the support of senior leaders.
 He has earned the mass appeal by working hard in his Chepauk-Triplicane constituency,'' Elangovan told PTI.
 Others like Higher Education minister K Ponmudy have also been backing Udhayanidhi's inclusion in the cabinet for long.